 Conversely, qualitative research is more concerned with understanding human behavior and the reasons that govern such behavior.
 It's less about measuring in the strictest sense and more about interpreting the phenomenon that is being studied.
 The questions become: "Are these interpretations true representations of the human experience being studied?" and "Do they authentically convey participants' perspectives and contexts?"

-Differentiating between qualitative and quantitative validity is crucial because the research methods to ensure validity differ between these research paradigms.
+Differentiating between qualitative and quantitative validity is important because the research methods to ensure validity differ between these research paradigms.
 In quantitative realms, validity might involve test-retest reliability or examining the internal consistency of a test.

 In the qualitative sphere, however, the focus shifts to ensuring that the researcher's interpretations align with the actual experiences and perspectives of their subjects.